Our Best Schnitzel Recipes with Pork, Chicken, Veal, and Beef

+Legend has it that chicken-fried steak was the invention of German and Austrian immigrants, who were looking to recreate Wiener Schnitzel using ingredients available in the New World.
+And on the plains of Texas, that meant beef steak.
 Here's some Texas-style schnitzel, featuring beef cube steaks.
 Tabasco Sauce and garlic spice up the batter.
 "This is by far the best chicken fried steak I've ever had," says Norah.
 "I've made it numerous times for my Southern-raised better half.
 I get nothing but rave reviews."

 Here's a great baked schnitzel recipe featuring chicken breasts.
 "Growing up, chicken schnitzel was a classic," says Chef V. "I decided to make it oven-friendly using less oil, and an easier cleanup.
 This dish tastes great with potato salad, or mashed potatoes and a nice crisp salad."

 The "hunter" version of pork schnitzel features sauteed mushrooms and gravy.
 "This is simple German home cooking," says Mama Bear.
 "The recipe is easy to play with (veal, pork, beef).
 We never make it the same way twice.
 Always comforting and delicious."
 To complete the meal, enjoy with spaetzle, potatoes, or noodles and braised red cabbage.